dixonliang/haskell_probability/README.md

 # Exploration of probability Package for Haskell

-Implementations of the probability package for Haskell (Course Project for CS 421 at UIUC)
+This repo contains an exploration exercise of the probability package in Haskell.
+The package was developed by...

+# Background on Package

+# Monty Hall Problem